McNeese Logo

 • The use of obscenities and vulgarities in dress, language, or action.

-• Any form of verbal harassment, any action or situation which subjugates an individual to a condition where he/she might tend to lose self-respect or suffer injury to personal or religious values.
+• Any form of verbal harassment, any action or situation that subjugates an individual to a condition where he/she might tend to lose self-respect or suffer injury to personal or religious values.

-• Coercing a member to commit any action, which is in violation of the University’s Code of Student Conduct.
+• Coercing a member to commit any action that violates the University’s Code of Student Conduct.

 If you are knowledgeable or even suspect that hazing acts have occurred, or are planned to occur, contact the Office of Student Services at 337-475-5609 or studentservices@mcneese.edu.
 You can also submit a report to the Inappropriate Conduct and Hazing Reporting Form.
 You may elect to remain anonymous when submitting your report.